Zik-13/PlayersClubAPI/README.md

 >* Lack of drying alert
 >* Adding an empty user
 >* Entering characters in value for phone
->*?
-Perhaps I fixed the deletion without updating the list, it happened that you had to delete it twice so that the participant disappeared from the list.
+>* ?Perhaps I fixed the deletion without updating the list, it happened that you had to delete it twice so that the participant disappeared from the list.

 <br></br>
 ____